misterjdrg/felix86/docs/how-to-use.md

 > View [https://github.com/felix86-emu/compatibility-list/issues/] to see if the game you want to run is supported
 > and if there's an special configuration necessary.

-### Thunking

-> [!WARNING]
-> Thunking support is not great yet.
-Some games may not work with thunking enabled.

-On systems with a GPU that has no x86-64 drivers (for example any board with a PowerVR iGPU) you may be unable to use your GPU without thunking.
-Thunking enables using some RISC-V libraries instead of x86-64 libraries.

-To enable thunking, set the environment variable `FELIX86_THUNKS=/path/to/felix86/src/felix86/hle/guest_libs`

-Or the respective variable in `$HOME/.config/felix86/config.toml`

-Want to disable thunking? `export FELIX86_ENABLED_THUNKS=` will do the trick -- or you can unset the `FELIX86_THUNKS` path.

-Want to thunk Vulkan but not EGL?
-You can do so with `FELIX86_ENABLED_THUNKS=vulkan,wayland`

 ## Running a game

 The game you want to run **must** be inside the rootfs directory, so place it anywhere in there.